AndyShiue/Ende-readme/README.md

 5. Is it possible to define new *hierarchy constructors* other than `..()` and `..{}`?
    If it's possible, I shouldn't use special syntax on variadic types but something like `OrderedVariadic[Hierarchy]`.
    Is the ambiguity between an universe and a hierarchy okay?

+# TODOs

+1. Foreign function interface.
+2. `use` items to import other items.
+3. Annotations.
+4. Mixfix operators?
+5. Equality types.
+I don't know how to do it.
+6. Provisional definitions.